ssaring/sportstracker/sportstracker/docs/README.txt

   - much better tooling support for development, e.g. IDE's, debuggers, profilers, refactoring tools and so on
-  - much more usefull open source libraries, e.g. for diagram creation
+  - much more useful open source libraries, e.g. for diagram creation
   - support for more operating systems (e.g. MacOS X, ...)
   - less installation problems (no .NET runtime required on Linux or Mac OS X, no GTK+ libraries required on Windows and Mac OS X)